Legal Services Act 2007:

 Statement given in accordance with Rule c144 of the Bar Standards Board Code of Conduct:

-Under the Legal Services Act 2007, legal services, other than reserved legal activities, are not subject to any special statutory regulation.
+Under the Legal Services Act 2007, legal services, other than those which are reserved legal activities, are not subject to any special statutory regulation.
 This statement is to explain our status in providing our clients with legal services.

 Although the following consultants are qualified as barristers, they are not entitled to practise as barristers.
 They do not have practising certificates and are not on the register of practising barristers: